 Loan Officers evaluate, authorize, or recommend approval of commercial, real estate, or credit loans.
 Advise borrowers on financial status and payment methods.
 Includes mortgage loan officers and agents, collection analysts, loan servicing officers, and loan underwriters.

-Loan Officers with little to no experience tend to make between $32870 and $44740 while the more experienced ones make over $91810 per year.
+Loan Officers with little to no experience tend to make between $31870 and $44500 while the more experienced ones can earn over $92240 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Loan Officer is to move to a higher paying state like MA.
-Right now, the highest paying states for Loan Officers are MA, NY, DC, NH and RI.
+One of the easiest ways to increase your salary as a Loan Officer is to move to a higher paying state like NY.
+Right now, the highest paying states for Loan Officers are NY, DC, MA, CT and NH.

-3 other factors that can increase your salary as A Loan Officer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Loan Officer is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Loan Officers what degree they had when they got the job and most of them said they had a Bachelors degree followed by High School Diploma.
+We asked other Loan Officers what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a High School Diploma.

 Pros and Cons